Automatic vectorization: Floating-point

+In this case the results will vary slightly from the original, but the asymptotic round-off error is similar.
+This is an example of reduction.

+Big variations, even ignoring IEEE-754, usually signify programmer error.
+A common cause is that full reassociation can defeat compensated summation algorithms.
+More restricted commands such as the reduction clause from OpenMP can provide more targeted setting.

 Theory

 To vectorize a program, the compiler's optimizer must first understand the dependencies between statements and re-align them, if necessary.
 Once the dependencies are mapped, the optimizer must properly arrange the implementing instructions changing appropriate candidates to vector instructions, which operate on multiple data items.

 Building the dependency graph

 The first step is to build the dependency graph, identifying which statements depend on which other statements.
 This involves examining each statement and identifying every data item that the statement accesses, mapping array access modifiers to functions and checking every access' dependency to all others in all statements.
 Alias analysis can be used to certify that the different variables access (or intersect) the same region in memory.

 The dependency graph contains all local dependencies with distance not greater than the vector size.
 So, if the vector register is 128 bits, and the array type is 32 bits, the vector size is 128/32 = 4.
 All other non-cyclic dependencies should not invalidate vectorization, since there won't be any concurrent access in the same vector instruction.

 Suppose the vector size is the same as 4 ints: